 And that’s okay.

-This service is built for professional investors and specifically for high-speed, high-activity investors who will take advantage of its customizable data and its direct access to the markets.
-Lightspeed is a trading platform built for someone to whom the tiniest fraction of a second matters.
+This trading platform is geared towards investors whom the tiniest fraction of a second matters.
 If you are a day trader or a professional investor, then give this service a look.
 If not then this is almost certainly the wrong choice for your financial needs.

 Lightspeed is a product built for financial professionals.
 Day traders and other highly specific investors might find enormous value in its specific set of products.
 Trades on Lightspeed are executed with extreme rapidity.
 For the average investor, however, it will not offer what you need.
 In addition to its complexity, it’s not a particularly inexpensive service.
 Further, you can’t trade mutual funds or bonds on this platform.